 - 1. Clothing that is too tight, revealing, or baggy. - 2.
 Shirts must be long enough to overlap the pants/shorts that the student has on. - 3.
-Shorts & skirts and any holes in clothing must be below a straight arm's fingertip length. - 4.
+Shorts & skirts must cover the bodily appropriately. - 4.
 Items not meant to be worn as clothing except during specific periods (Homecoming and Winterfest). - 5.
-Additional examples of unacceptable attire include: - a. clothing advertising alcohol and/or tobacco - b. racism - c. disrespect of authority

-- d. promoting violence - e. inappropriate language or are sexually suggestive - f. transparent, see-through clothing or clothing that exposes excessive skin, - g. tight body revealing clothing - h. sagging pants. - 6.
+Additional examples of unacceptable attire include: - a. clothing advertising alcohol and/or tobacco - b. racism - c. disrespect of authority - d. promoting violence - e. inappropriate language or are sexually suggestive - f. transparent, see-through clothing or clothing that exposes excessive skin, - g. tight body revealing clothing - h. sagging pants. - 6.
 ANY Apparel that could denote membership in a gang which advocates drug use, violence, disruptive or criminal behavior is prohibited. - 7.
 Any other item or appearance deemed inappropriate by administration.